ypark9/yopa.page/content/blog/2023-09-08-Keeping-Your-Python-Packages-Up-to-date-A-Comprehensive-Guide.md

 author: Yoonsoo Park
 description: "In this article, we explore various methods to keep your Python packages up-to-date, from manual updates to automated dependency management services."
 categories:
   - Python
-    - Development
-    - Dependency Management
+  - Programming
 tags:
   - Python
   - pip
   - Package Management
   - Dependency Management
 ---

 # Keeping Your Python Packages Up-to-date: A Comprehensive Guide